Staphylococcus/brain-from-brane/docs/glossary.md

 The development and application of new tools, techniques, systems, or methods of organization, often leading to significant changes in how information is processed, societies function, or environments are manipulated.

 ## Worldsheet
-In string theory, the two-dimensional surface swept out by a string as it propagates and vibrates through spacetime.
-A slice of the worldsheet at a given time represents the string's complete configuration (shape and position) at that moment, while the overall geometry of the worldsheet encodes the string's entire history, including its vibrational states.
+In string theory, the two-dimensional surface traced out by a one-dimensional string as it propagates through space-time.